Please note: Subscription for this course ends six months from date of purchase.

 Will a separate certificate be issued for the Quality Code?

-Yes, certification to the SQF Quality Code will result in a separate SQF Quality Code certificate.
+Yes, certificate upon successful certification to the SQF Quality Code will result in a separate SQF Quality Code certificate.

 Will ISO 9001:2015 be considered an equivalent to the SQF Quality Code?

 If a site is already certified to ISO 9001, they may not need to also be certified to the SQF Quality Code.
-The two are not equivalent, but it is up to the site to decide whether both certifications are required.
+The two are not equivalent, but it is up to the site to decide whether both certifications are required based upon their retailer’s or customer’s requirements.

 What is SPC?

-Section 18.104.22.168 of the quality codes calls for a positive release program.
-Is that a blanket “shall” requirement, or will it be based on risk?
+Section 184.108.40.206 of the SQF Quality Code calls for a positive release program.
+Is that a blanket “shall” requirement, or is it based on risk?

 “Positive release” is a ‘shall’ requirement, but the extent of the positive release program will be based on risk.
 The intent is to ensure that all distributed product complies product specifications, sensory, packaging and package integrity, labeling, delivery and service requirements, depending on need and risk.